 There are a lot of ways to frame your continuous improvement efforts—Kaizen, Lean, Six Sigma, TPS, Plan - Do - Check - Act, etc. Rather than examining these, I want to focus more on the underlying culture that you need to create for any of these strategies to work.
 After all, you can’t have “improvement” without “change,” and change is hard.
 If you want to build the groundwork for innovation and operational excellence in your company, you have to start with the underlying culture.
 As Alan Gehringer points out in Predictable Results, “Innovation demands that we develop a systems approach—consisting of the right people, the right environment, and the right structure—to support creative thinking, problem-solving, and collaboration to produce marketable results.”
 I’m going to focus the rest of this post on “the right environment” for continuous improvement.
 The innovation process must be supported in your organization in order for it to thrive.

 - Make It Concrete - Don’t just say, “Be more innovative!” and leave it at that.
 Get really specific about your goals and expectations.
 Do you want everyone to improve one thing every week or every quarter?
 Do you want everyone to participate in one cross-functional team each quarter to work on a specific area or process in the business?
 Do you want everyone to spend 20% of their time or x hours a week on personal passion projects?
 Give examples of the kinds of things you might expect to see if your team were focused on continuous improvement.
 The best way to make it concrete is to lead by example.
-Whatever the desired behavior you want to see from your team, begin modeling it openly and visibly.
+Whatever the desired behavior you want to see from your team, begin modeling it openly and visibly and have key performance indicators (KPIs) to track.

 - Squash Myths - Attack the misconception that change has to be huge to make an impact.
 Highlight small things that can make a big difference.
 An article in Harvard Business Review cautions, “By discounting small ideas, managers may be shutting the door to an assortment of benefits, including increased competitive advantage, cost-saving devices, and the possibility of building on small ideas to foster larger ones.”
 (If you are looking for a good primer that could help your team get started with small improvements, the book 2-Second Lean is a good resource for this.
 Additionally, don’t let fear of failure stifle creativity.
 Allay fears by clearly communicating and demonstrating that mistakes are a normal part of progress.
 If your team members are afraid of what happens if they fail, they will not take risks or think big.

 Hopefully, these tips can help you address some of the underlying conditions that need to be present in your company culture for continuous improvement and innovation to flourish.
-Once you’ve laid the groundwork, implemented the right systems and tools to measure and stay accountable to these initiatives, and see the seed you planted taking root, you can consider operationalizing continuous improvement as one of your company’s core values or core competencies.
+Building a culture takes work, but once you’ve laid the groundwork, implemented the right systems and tools to measure and stay accountable to these initiatives, and see the seed you planted taking root, you can consider operationalizing continuous improvement as one of your company’s core values or core competencies.
 Making it part of your core strategic foundation (once it’s established your company) and using it to inform everything from people decisions (recruiting, onboarding, recognition) to strategic decisions will make continuous improvement and innovation part of your company’s DNA.

 If you enjoyed this post, here are some others you may like: